 A very rough estimate of your anaerobic threshold can be made by taking 85-90% of your maximum heart rate.

-Theoretically, this method works well because the anaerobic threshold corresponds to this heart rate range for most trained individuals.
+Theoretically, this method is effective because the anaerobic threshold typically corresponds to this heart rate range for most trained individuals.

-However, the accuracy of this method will really hinge upon how you determine your maximum heart rate.
+However, the accuracy of this method will largely depend on how accurately you determine your maximum heart rate.

-If you have a true maximum heart rate measurement from a maximum heart rate field test, this will work well for getting a reasonably accurate anaerobic threshold estimate.
+If you have a true maximum heart rate measurement from a maximum heart rate field test, this will yield a reasonably accurate anaerobic threshold estimate.

-However, using maximum heart rate estimation methods like 220-age will inherently be much less accurate since there’s a large standard deviation or margin of error with these formulas.
+However, using maximum heart rate estimation methods, such as the 220-age formula, will inherently be less accurate, as there’s a significant standard deviation or margin of error associated with these formulas.

 What Is the Difference Between Anaerobic Threshold and Lactate Threshold?